WHAT ARE THE RISK FACTORS OF OBSTRUCTIVE SLEEP APNEA?

 Family history.
 If you have family members with sleep apnea, you may be at increased risk.

 Race.
-In people under 35 years old, blacks are more likely to have obstructive sleep apnea.
+In people under 35 years old, dark skin people are more likely to have obstructive sleep apnea.

 Use of alcohol, sedatives or tranquilizers.
 These substances relax the muscles in your throat.